View Button & Section Configuration

-Kirby SEO Audit can be added to Panel views via a view button (recommended) or a section.
-Both approaches support the same configuration properties and can be used together.
+Kirby SEO Audit can be added to Panel views via a view button (recommended) or a section, and both can be used together.
+The section adds the label and persisted properties.

 View Button Configuration